Welcome to today's edition of the Rush 24-7 podcast.

 And Rush, you were right up there.

-And I just I believe that I know you are very thankful for everything you received, and I also know that it's because the Lord has blessed you in proportion to how you have blessed other people with your children's books, uh, educating them about the true history of America, how you defend our traditions and our principles and our values.
+And I also know that it's because the Lord has blessed you in proportion to how you have blessed other people with your children's books, educating them about the true history of America, how you defend our traditions and our principles and our values.

-And uh so I just want to wish you a very merry Christmas.
+And so I just want to wish you a very Merry Christmas.

 Well, thank you, sir, very much.

-That's uh that's very touching, David, and I appreciate it profoundly.
+That's very touching, David, and I appreciate it profoundly.

-Uh I've you know, people uh Thanksgiving, people give thanks for some reason at Christmas time, has always been when when the uh sense of gratitude for my good fortune overwhelms me.
+For some reason, Christmas time has always been when the Sense of gratitude for my good fortune overwhelms me.

-Oberlin College has denied the request to suspend failing grades to give relief to black students who demonstrated.
+Oberlin College has denied the request to suspend failing grades to give relief to black students and demonstrators.